pingcap/docs-dm/zh/dmctl-introduction.md

-  pause-task      Pauses a specified running task. purge-relay     Purges relay log files of the DM-worker according to the specified filename query-status    Queries task status. resume-relay    Resumes DM-worker's relay unit resume-task     Resumes a specified paused task. show-ddl-locks  Shows un-resolved DDL locks. start-task      Starts a task as defined in the configuration file.
+  pause-task      Pauses a specified running task. purge-relay     Purges relay log files of the DM-worker according to the specified filename query-status    Queries task status. resume-relay    Resumes DM-worker's relay unit. resume-task     Resumes a specified paused task. show-ddl-locks  Shows un-resolved DDL locks. start-task      Starts a task as defined in the configuration file.